tfalise/playground-ZOKzvW0M/markdowns/1-Introduction.md

     static void Main(string[] args)
     {
 // }
+        // Create a list containing 1, 2 and 3
         var listOfIntegers = new List<int> { 1, 2, 3 };

-        var enumerable = from integer in listOfIntegers select integer.ToString();
+        // Create our query, the query is not executed now var enumerable = from integer in listOfIntegers select integer.ToString();

-        listOfIntegers.Add(4);
+        // Add 4 to our list of integers listOfIntegers.Add(4);

-        foreach (var integer in enumerable)
+        // Iterate through the collection, the query is executed here foreach (var integer in enumerable)
         {
             Console.WriteLine(integer);